 The Pics are social Media Ready and colors are bound to catch anyone’s attention, so these saturated colors, serve their purpose.
 The HDR mode on M31 to be exceptionally noteworthy.
 The HDR mode managed to make the overall colors of the image much better.
 Doesn’t make a difference on the off chance that you are catching pictures inside or outside, this phone did incredibly well with the dynamic range.
 The Galaxy M31 catches the best unique range for smartphones beginning at Rs.15,000.

 The 16-megapixel images use pixel binning.
 However, in the event that you need, you can change to the 64-megapixel mode, to catch higher resolution pictures.
-The 64-megapixel images are much sharper and capture more details, then the 16-megapixel ones. on the off chance that you are attempting to catch scenes, you should change to the 64-megapixel mode, to catch more details.
+The 64-megapixel images are much sharper and capture more details than the 16-megapixel ones. on the off chance that you are attempting to catch scenes, you should change to the 64-megapixel mode, to catch more details.
 The biggest downside of shooting in this mode is, the dynamic range, contrast, and colors are not that great.
-In bad lighting condition shooting in 64 megapixels might make you miss out on the details in those parts.
-These higher resolution images also take 3-4 times more storage space, I recommend to use them only while trying to capture landscapes or architecture.
+In bad lighting conditions shooting in 64 megapixels might make you miss out on the details in those parts.
+These higher resolution images also take 3-4 times more storage space, I recommend using them only while trying to capture landscapes or architecture.

 Coming to the portrait shots.
 Samsung calls this mode Live focus.
 They appear to put the committed depth sensor to some genuine work.
 The M31 detects the edges and separated the subject from the background very well.
 Many of the budget smartphones capture fewer details in the actual subject, but that doesn’t seem to be the case with M31.
 The subject has a lot of details, edge detection is on point, even if the subject has complex edges, and no matter how busy the background is, it is separated very well, and is nicely blurred out.
 The M31 is proving to be one of the best in this area.